Wikimedia Commons: Utilities

-Structured Data on Commons

 Structured Data on Commons (SDC) is a three-year software development project funded by the Sloan Foundation to provide the infrastructure for Wikimedia Commons volunteers to organize data about media files in a consistent manner.
 This data is structured more and is made machine-readable.
-The goals of the functionality are to make contributing to Commons easier by providing new ways to edit, curate, and write software for Commons, and to make general use of Commons easier by expanding capabilities in search and reuse.

 Quality

 There are three mechanisms on the site for recognizing high-quality works.
 One is known as "Featured pictures", where works are nominated and other community members vote to accept or reject the nomination.
 This process began in November 2004.
 Another process known as "Quality images" began in June 2006, and has a simpler nomination process comparable to "Featured pictures".
 "Quality images" only accepts works created by Wikimedia users, whereas "Featured pictures" additionally accepts nominations of works by third parties such as NASA.
 A third image assessment project, known as "Valued images", began on June 1, 2008, with the purpose of recognizing "the most valued illustration of its kind", in contrast to the other two processes which assess images mainly on technical quality.

-The three mentioned processes select a slight part (less than 0.1%) from the total number of files.
-However, Commons collects files of all quality levels, from the most professional level across simple documental and amateur files up to files of very poor quality.
-Generally, Commons is not a competition but a collection; a quality of the description and organization of files and their descriptive and informational benefits are often more relevant than technical or artistic perfection of the files.
-Files with specific defects can be tagged for improvement and warning or even proposed for deletion but there exists no process of systematic rating of all files.

-The site held its inaugural "Picture of the Year" competition in 2006.
-All images that were made a Featured picture during 2006 were eligible, and voted on by eligible Wikimedia movement members during two rounds of voting.
-The winning picture was a picture of the Aurora Borealis over snowlands, taken by an airman from the U.S. Air Force.
-The competition has since become an annual event.

 Wikimedia Commons Pictures of the Year

-The Commons Picture of the Year (POTY) is a competition that was first run in 2006.
-It aims to identify the best freely licensed images from those that during the year have been awarded Featured picture status.
+The Commons Picture of the Year (POTY) is a competition that runs every year since 2006.
+It aims to identify the best freely licensed images from Commons submissions, including those that during the year have been awarded Featured picture status.

-These are the images which have won each year's POTY: